ThornDuke/sams-pwd-generator/README.md

 ## Contributing

-Do you want to contribute? you're welcome!
+Do you want to contribute?
+You're welcome!

 Whether you want to: